TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="build-your-docker"></a>
 ## Building Docker Image of SnappyData</br>

-A sample Dockerfile is provided which you can use to create your own Docker image of SnappyData.
+A sample Dockerfile is provide which can be used to create your own Docker image of SnappyData.

 Download the [Dockerfile](https://github.com/SnappyDataInc/snappy-cloud-tools/blob/master/docker/Dockerfile) script and place it into a directory.
 The Dockerfile contains a link to the latest SnappyData OSS version to build the image.